-- Elementary and Secondary Education Act, as amended by Every Student Succeeds Act of 2015 (https://oese.ed.gov/offices/office-of-formula-grants/school-support-and-accountability/essalegislation-table-contents/) - Fostering Connections to Success and Increasing Adoptions Act of 2008 (https://www.govinfo.gov/content/pkg/PLAW-110publ351/pdf/PLAW-110publ351.pdf) - Title 45 Code of Federal Regulations Part 1355 (https://www.govinfo.gov/content/pkg/CFR-2015title45-vol4/xml/CFR-2015-title45-vol4-part1355.xml) - Non-Regulatory Guidance: Ensuring Educational Stability for Children in Foster Care, Joint Guidance Issued by USED and HHS, June 23, 2016 (referenced as "Joint Federal Guidance") (https://www2.ed.gov/policy/elsec/leg/essa/edhhsfostercarenonregulatorguide.pdf)

-In addition to this joint guidance document, DEED and OCS have provided the following two sample templates that districts may use to efficiently collaborate with OCS.
-Alternatively, districts may create their own unique agreements with OCS, but must ensure that all required elements of ESSA and the Fostering Connections Act are included.

-- "Memorandum of Understanding to Ensure Educational Stability of Children in Foster Care" (To document points of contact, affirm Joint Guidance, and identify transportation agreement) - "Foster Care Student Transportation Agreement" (To arrange transportation and associated funding for an individual student in foster care)
+- Elementary and Secondary Education Act, as amended by Every Student Succeeds Act of 2015 - Fostering Connections to Success and Increasing Adoptions Act of 2008 - Title 45 Code of Federal Regulations Part 1355 - Non-Regulatory Guidance: Ensuring Educational Stability and Success for Children in Foster Care, November 2024 (referenced as "Joint Federal Guidance") In addition to this joint guidance document, DEED and OCS have provided the following two sample templates that districts may use to efficiently collaborate with OCS.
+Alternatively, districts may create their own unique agreements with OCS, but must ensure that all required elements of ESSA and the Fostering Connections Act are included. - "Memorandum of Understanding to Ensure Educational Stability of Children in Foster Care" (To document points of contact, affirm Joint Guidance, and identify transportation agreement) - "Foster Care Student Transportation Agreement" (To arrange transportation and associated funding for an individual student in foster care)

-To find statutes, guidance, templates, and resources, see the Foster Care link on the DEED ESEA page (education.alaska.gov/esea).
+To find statutes, guidance, templates, and resources, see the Foster Care link on the DEED ESEA page.

-Definition of Foster Care [45 CFR § 1355.20(a)]
+Definition of Foster Care [45 CFR § 1355.20(a); Joint Federal Guidance, page 8]

 The federal definition of "foster care" is "24-hour substitute care for children placed away from their parents or guardians and for whom the title IV-E agency has placement and care responsibility.
-This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes.
+This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, childcare institutions, and pre-adoptive homes.
 A child is in foster care in accordance with this definition regardless of whether the foster care facility is licensed and payments are made by the State, Tribal or local agency for the care of the child, whether adoption subsidy payments are being made prior to the finalization of an adoption, or whether there is Federal matching of any payments that are made."
 In the definition above, Title IV-E refers to the Social Security Act.
 OCS is the state Title IV-E agency in Alaska.

-Providing Point of Contact [ESEA 1112(c)(5)(A); Joint Federal Guidance, page 21]
+Providing Point of Contact [ESEA 1112(c)(5)(A); Joint Federal Guidance, page 10]